jonshipman/sveltekit-pb-boilerplate/README.md

 Change the `.github/workflows/main.yml` to work with your production environment.
 It's setup to workflow_dispatch, so change it for on: push: [main] or what have you.

-Delete the `[web]` folder after merging with `web`.
-I didn't want to commit a SvelteKit init to this repo as I prefer to run the init on each new project.

-## setup

-You can run setup.mjs (setup.sh and setup.cmd are just wrappers) to initialize everything.
-It'll download a copy of pocketbase to .\db, run through the sveltekit installation, setup tailwind and @sveltekit/adapter-node, copy the [web] files over, setup a fresh .git, and remove the setup files.
-Should leave you ready to go.

 ## ssr